 EDU 406 Instructional Strategies and Classroom Management: Emphasizes planning, implementing, and evaluating instruction in an increasingly diverse school environment based on current research.
 Includes teaching field experience.
 Prerequisites: admission to Elementary Education major; EDU 271 or EDU 272.
 Corequisite: EDU 409, EDU 409L.
 ESOL infused course.

 EDU 407 Instructional Strategies and Classroom Management in Diverse Secondary Schools: Emphasizes planning, implementing, and evaluating instruction in an increasingly diverse school environment based on current research.
 Includes teaching field experience.
 Prerequisites: admission to Secondary Education minor; EDU 271 or EDU 272.
 ESOL infused course.
+Prerequisite: Passing scores on the General Knowledge (GK) test of the Florida Teacher Certification Exam.

 EDU 409 Literacy and Content Area Instruction: Presents methods for teaching reading, writing, and language in a constructivist, balanced, reading classroom.
 Prerequisites: Elementary Education major, junior standing, EDU 309, and EDU 371.
 Corequisite: EDU 406, EDU 409L.
 ESOL infused course.